 In this regard, a Chinese nanny would need acclimatization to get used to how things are done in an American household, just as an American family should keep an open mind toward the Chinese nanny.

 2. Kids’ Upbringing

-Another situation where you find a difference between the Chinese culture and the American culture is with regards to caring for kids.
+Another situation where you find a difference between the Chinese culture and the American culture is with regard to caring for kids.

 Chinese families spoil their kids and tend to do everything for them.
 You can scarcely see a Chinese parent or nanny ignore a child who falls without picking them up.
 On the other hand, Americans like to teach their kids independence at an early age so, they allow them to do things for themselves and stand up when they fall while motivating them.